JoeBlakeB/app-assignment-booklist/README.md

 - Python 3.7+
 - Flask
-- Waitress (optional)
+- Waitress (optional; werkzeug will be used if not installed)
+- Pillow (optional; used for resizing uploaded book cover images)
+- Requests (only required for testing.py)

 ## Misc

-- Server tested with Python 3.10.3 on Linux
+- Server tested with Python 3.10.3 on Linux and Windows
-- Client tested with Firefox and Chrome on Linux
+- Client tested with Firefox and Chrome on Linux, Windows, and Android
 - Button icon SVGs from [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)